{{ result.summaryTitle }}

 DTSTART

-The inclusive event start date or date-time.
+The field that stores the event start date or date-time.

 DTEND

-The exclusive event end date or date-time.
+The exclusive end date or date-time that calendar applications use for the event.

 TZID